 The PHA-4 Standard is the keyboard you’ll find in the RP-102 and some other entry-level digital pianos from Roland.

 However, I wouldn’t call the action a basic one; it’s actually one of the most realistic keyboard actions you can get at this price point.

-The RP-102 has 88 fully-weighted keys that utilize gradually weighted hammer system designed to reproduce the feel of an acoustic piano action.
+The RP-102 has 88 fully weighted keys that utilize a gradually weighted hammer system designed to reproduce the feel of an acoustic piano action.

 The RP-102’s keyboard can boast some impressive technology, which is normally found in higher priced instruments.

 In particular, the PHA-4 keyboard uses a 3-sensor detection system designed to capture each key press and interpret fast note sequences more accurately.

 It’s definitely a nice thing to have, but the difference isn’t always that noticeable compared to good 2-sensor actions (like Kawai’s RHC or Yamaha’s GHS), which handle fast note repetitions just fine.

 Escapement mechanism is another feature of the PHA-4, which simulates the subtle clicking sensation felt on a grand piano when you press a key about half way down.

 When it comes to the surface of the keys, the PHA-4 provides a lovely Ivory simulated material on top of the white keys instead of plain smooth plastic surfaces that can be quite slippy on hot days.